IcarusXIV/Character-Select-/README.md

-# **Character Select+**
+# **Character Select+ 2.0**
 **Effortless OC Switching at the Click of a Button**

-Do you have multiple OCs and get frustrated switching between them manually?
-Constantly reapplying settings, adjusting profiles, and trying to keep everything organized?

-With **Character Select+**, all of this is handled **instantly**—no hassle, no wasted time.
+Create and save custom character setups, then switch between them instantly in multiple ways.
+Applies Penumbra collections, Glamourer designs, Customize+ profiles, Honorifics, Moodles, and Idles all at once.

 ---
 ## **Installation**